Try this beginner whole wheat sourdough bread recipe for a healthier twist on your favorite classic sourdough loaf.

 - Use new-ish flour.
 Don’t use flour that has sat in your pantry for 9 months.
 It might be “dead.”
 This happened with my first starter – I used old flour and it never bubbled or became active.
 Use fresh stuff!

 - You don’t need fancy tools or even parchment paper, but they do help.
-I use a LAME (pronounced lohm) to score my bread for fun, plus a dutch oven and parchment paper.
-I don’t have proofing baskets!
+I use a LAME (pronounced lohm) to score my bread for fun, plus a Dutch oven and parchment paper.
+I don’t have proofing baskets like many others recommend!

 - Master the basic loaf several times before you get wild with it!
 The skills you learn in the first few loaves will carry over to most other loaves you try.